Mechanochemical Topological Defects in an Active Nematic: Model

-\emph{Defect Sensing System.} The defect detection chemistry will consist of a few components governed by three PDEs.
-Throughout, we write as if the species involved are molecular or colloidal in scale.
-However, we note that system of equations may also be interpreted as the coarse-grained behavior of a biological system.
-We first examine \emph{case i} and then simplify for \emph{case ii}.
-All equations are presented in dimensionless form, where the nematic coherence length and nematic relaxation time have been used, respectively, as the length and time scales \cite{Koch2021a}.
+The defect detection system is governed by two PDEs.
+The first describes the orientation and activation strength of the dipolar enzyme through the vector $\bp$.
+The second PDE is a reaction-diffusion equation describing the resulting distribution of the chemical signal $\rho$, which we term the defect-sensing field.
+In a biological context, $\rho$ represents a morphogen, which could, in turn, couple to other processes.
+Here, we focus on its production only and leave it uncoupled to downstream dynamics.
+All equations are presented in dimensionless form, where the nematic coherence length and nematic relaxation time have been used, respectively, as the length and time scales \cite{koch2021}.

-\emph{Case i.} The first component is a molecule that binds to the nematic in a curvature-dependent manner.
-We assume that these molecules exist in excess and are free to bind/unbind at rates $k_{\phi^{\pm}}$, where the former depends on the geometry of $\bQ$.
-Dynamics are given by the transport equations
+To begin, we consider the conditions for polar order to emerge in our system.
+Specifically, we let polarization develop in nematic regions where the local bend deformation exceeds a defined threshold.
+We quantify bend deformations with the scalar

-We assume that the molecules possess intrinsic curvature and will bind to regions of $\bQ$ that match their geometry.
-For perfectly ordered nematics, the quantity $|\bn\times\left(\nabla\times\bn\right)|$ \ measures local bend \cite{DeGennes1995}.
+We note that for perfectly ordered nematics, the quantity $|\bn\times\left(\nabla\times\bn\right)|$ would be a suitable measure of bend \cite{DeGennes1995}.
 In our case, we need a measure in terms of $\bQ$ that does not diverge near defects.
-We choose the scalar invariant $\kappa$ (\eqn\ref{eqn:kappa}) because it is the lowest order term that breaks splay-bend degeneracy \cite{Zhang2017a, Copic2020}.
-Typically, this term combines with others to represent the total bending energy; we use it in isolation here as a minimal geometric selection criteria.
-We manually tune $\kappa_0$ to select regions of high bend distortion outside defect cores, \fig S1.
-We define specificity of binding using the nonlinear function \eqn\ref{eqn:phion}, where $\delta$ defines the degree of specificity.
-The factor $\left(1-\phi\right)$ sets the carrying capacity.
+We choose the scalar invariant $\kappa$ because it is the lowest order term that breaks splay-bend degeneracy \cite{zhang2017, Copic2020}.
+Typically, this term combines with others to represent the total bending energy; we use it in isolation here as a minimal geometric selection criterion.
+We manually tune $\kappa_0$ to select regions of high bend distortion outside defect cores.
+The second column of \fig\ref{fig:isolated} plots $\kappa$ fields of idealized defects and the dotted contour highlights $\kappa_0$.

-We require that these molecules bind to the director with a preferred orientation.
-We enforce this property by introducing the polar order parameter $\bp$, which encodes both orientation and degree of polar order.
-We use a lyotropic bulk free energy term that builds polar order where $\phi$ surpasses a critical concentration $\phi_c$ and penalizes distortions